-- Blocks out the receptors that recycle anandamide after it has been produced, which allows it to stay in the body longer.
+- Block out the receptors that recycle anandamide after its production, which allows anandamide to stay in the body longer

 Here’s where CBD is said to come into play.

-Clinical trails conducted to determine whether CBD in patients who struggle with anxiety and stress-related sleep disorders have resulted in promising results.
-The study suggests that CBD “displays promise as a tool for reducing anxiety”.
-This is great news for athletes who are either using CBD or are planning to use it for daily stresses, anxieties, and recovery times.
+Clinical trails conducted on patients who struggle with anxiety and stress-related sleep disorders suggest that CBD “displays promise as a tool for reducing anxiety”.
+This is great news for athletes who are using CBD for day-to-day stress, anxiety, and recovery time improvement.